giantswarm/docs/src/content/app-platform/create-catalog/index.md

       envPAT: ${{ secrets.PAT }}
 ```

-To configure the action you need to add a secret called `PAT` to the app's <span class="x x-first x-last">Git</span>
+To configure the action you need to add a secret called `PAT` to the app's Git
 repository.
-This must contain a [<span class="x x-first x-last">personal access token</span>](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+This must contain a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 that has write permission to the app catalog git repository.

 We recommend using [Dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/keeping-your-actions-up-to-date-with-dependabot)
-to keep the GitHub <span class="x x-first x-last">action</span> up to date.
+to keep the GitHub action up to date.

 ## Register the catalog